The amd64 images

 arch: 'amd64'

-All examples make use of the kernel “linux-image-generic”.
+The example makes use of the kernel “linux-image-generic”.
 This is a meta-package and always takes the latest available Ubuntu Jammy package.
-The Canonical Ubuntu apt repositories are used to build the examples.
+The Canonical Ubuntu apt repositories are used to build the example.

 # Partition layout of the image